 What Causes Chimney Odors?

 Sometimes the answer to this question is always obvious.
 The most common reason for odors is a build-up of creosote and soot.
+It’s normal to smell smoke when you’re cooking out, but if those odors emanate from your fireplace, there’s a problem.
 These substances naturally form when the fireplace is used.
 However, during the summer months when fireplaces are dormant, heat, humidity, and rainy days create moisture that activates that dirty, sooty chimney smell.
 Unfortunately, instead of the smell leaving through the chimney and going outside, it usually filters back into your home.

 How Do You Get Rid of Chimney Smells?